Pulkit1903/Portfolio/README.md

 ## 📦 Overview

-This project deploys a static portfolio website to AWS S3 using **Terraform** for infrastructure provisioning and **GitHub Actions** for continuous deployment.
+This project deploys a static portfolio website to AWS S3 using **Terraform Modules** for infrastructure provisioning and **GitHub Actions** for continuous deployment.

 ---